 Peter J. Swing is Berkeley Academy’s founding President and Head of School.

 Mr. Swing is a former U.S. Marine Corps Nuclear Biological and Chemical Defense Warfare Specialist (5711) who, as a watch stander of the Marine Security Guard Detachment, served in the US Embassy San Jose, Costa Rica and US Embassy Quito, Ecuador from 1999-2001.
-He received Major General Peter Pace during his visit in Costa Rica in 2000 and served on a personnel security detachment during then Secretary of State Madeline Albright’s visit to Quito, Ecuador.
+He received Major General Peter Pace during his visit in Costa Rica in 2000 and served on a personnel security detachment during then-Secretary of State Madeleine Albright’s visit to Quito, Ecuador.
 Two weeks after 9/11, Mr. Swing was deployed to the Middle East to initiate Operation Enduring Freedom.
-After being honorably discharged from the Marine Corps, Mr. Swing pursued his education at the University of California, Berkeley where he received his bachelor’s degree in History, Ethnic Studies.
-He was mentored by the world-renowned U.S. historian Ronald Takaki as well as sociologist Michael Omi.
+After being honorably discharged from the Marine Corps, Mr. Swing pursued his education at the University of California, Berkeley where he received his bachelor’s degree in History, Ethnic Studies and his masters degree at Harvard University’s Graduate School of Education in International Education Policy (’21).
+He was mentored by the world-renowned U.S. historian Ronald Takaki and sociologist Michael Omi.

 Mr. Swing’s experience includes various roles in the San Francisco-Bay Area and Washington D.C.
 Area as a journalist, speech writer, the director of communications for civil rights non-profit organizations, and a steering committee member for the Fred T. Korematsu Institute.